87th Infantry Regiment "Friuli": World War II

-At the outbreak of World War II the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.
 In the course of the war the regiment replaced the World War I era 65/17 infantry support guns with modern 47/32 anti-tank guns.

 During the Italian invasion of France in June 1940 the Friuli division was in the Army reserve.
 In April 1941 the division participated in the Invasion of Yugoslavia as part of the VI Army Corps.
 After the Allied landings in French North Africa Italy and Germany occupied Vichy France on 11 November 1942 and the Friuli was transferred to northern Corsica.

 After the announcement of the Armistice of Cassibile on 8 September 1943 the Italian forces and French partisans on Corsica fought the German Sturmbrigade Reichführer-SS, 90th Panzergrenadier Division, and Italian XII Paratroopers Battalion of the 184th Paratroopers Regiment "Nembo", which had crossed over from Sardinia and retreated through Corsica towards the harbor of Bastia in the island's north.
 After the end of operations on Corsica the Friuli was transferred to Sardinia and then in July 1944 to San Giorgio del Sannio in southern Italy.

 On 20 September 1944 the division was reorganized as Combat Group "Friuli".
 Now part of the Italian Co-belligerent Army and the combat group received British weapons, uniforms and materiel.
 On 5 February 1945 the Friuli entered combat and replaced the Polish 5th Infantry Division "Kresowa" of the II Polish Corps on the Senio river near Brisighella.
 From there the Friuli advanced with the allied armies to liberate Imola, Castel San Pietro and Bologna.
-For its service during the Italian Campaign the 87th Infantry Regiment "Friuli" was awarded a Silver Medal of Military Valour.
+For its service during the Italian Campaign the 87th Infantry Regiment "Friuli" was awarded a Silver Medal of Military Valor.